On this page

 Never pass these manually in load_prompt().
 Doing so causes a TypeError: got multiple values.

-Additional variables depend on the action.
-They are passed as keyword arguments:
+Additional variables (the "Key variables" column above) are passed as keyword arguments:

 prompt = load_prompt("products", "create",